wkrueger/nextpress-context/README.md

 - Unless `NO_ENVFILE` environment variable is set, throws if `envfile.env` does not exist.
 Also, creates a new preset `envfile.env` according to the required variables
 - If `withPrefix` is set, requires variables from a different envfile, `<prefix>envfile.env`.
 Also requires uppercase prefix to be prepended to each environment variable.

-# TSDX Bootstrap

-This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx).